Kozea/wdb/README.md

 echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope
 ```

-Make sure that wdb is installed for the python running the program too.
+Make sure that wdb is installed for the python version running the program too.

 ## Importing wdb each time is exhausting